-It should be understood, the City is not authorized to utilize a GSA contract not on approved schedules per se.
+It should be understood, the City is not authorized to utilize a GSA contract per se.
 It is imperative, therefore, that the contractor, not a dealer or distributor, who has a current GSA contract indicate in writing a willingness to extend the contract's pricing, terms and conditions to the City.
-A City Department shall not procure services, construction or items of tangible personal property directly under a GSA contract.
+Therefore, a City Department shall not procure services, construction or items of tangible personal property directly under a general services administration (GSA) contract.
 Rather, a City Department must procure pursuant to a City price agreement that reflects the prices, terms and conditions of the respective GSA contract.
-If no such City price agreement exists, a City Department may make a written request to Purchasing for the issuance of one.
-The request must be accompanied by a current copy of the applicable GSA contract, a letter from the contractor expressing a willingness to extend the contract's pricing, terms and conditions to the City and a letter from the City

-Department indicating a commitment to utilize the price agreement.
-Purchasing will ascertain whether it is current and whether the proposed price is equal to or less than the federal supply contract price.
-If everything is in order, Purchasing will issue a City-wide or City Department specific price agreement or purchase order reflecting the prices, terms and conditions of the GSA contract.
-A City Department shall make no procurements from the GSA contractor until a Price Agreement has been issued.
+If no such City price agreement exists, a City Department may make a written request to the Purchasing Division for the issuance of one.
+The request must be accompanied by a current copy of the applicable GSA contract, a letter from the contractor expressing a willingness to extend the contract's pricing, terms and conditions to the City and a letter from the City Department indicating a commitment to utilize the price agreement.
+The Purchasing Division will ascertain whether it is current and whether the proposed price is equal to or less than the federal supply contract price.
+If everything is in order, the Purchasing Division will issue a price agreement or purchase order reflecting the prices, terms and conditions of the GSA contract.
+A City Department shall make no procurements from the GSA contractor until a City price agreement has been issued.